-Mr. Kelley’s performances with Boston Lyric Opera include Triquet in Eugene Onegin, Basilio in Le nozze di Figaro; Normanno in Lucia di Lammermoor; Dr. Blind in Die Fledermaus, Goro in Madama Butterfly, Spoletta in Tosca, and Monostatos in Die Zauberflöte.
-With Opera Boston he appeared as Raoul in Offenbach’s La vie parisienne, the Kavalier in Hindemith’s Cardillac, the Magician in The Consul, and Fatty in The Rise and Fall of the City of Mahagonny.
-His other recent operatic appearances include Grandpa Joe in the world premiere of Peter Ash’s The Golden Ticket with Opera Theatre of St. Louis and the European premiere with Wexford Festival Opera; Spoletta in Tosca, Pang in Turandot, Basilio in Le nozze di Figaro and Eddie Fislinger in Elmer Gantry with Florentine Opera; and the United Way in Tod Machover’s Death and the Powers with The Dallas Opera and Opéra de Monte Carlo.
+Mr. Kelley has enjoyed an ongoing relationship with the Boston Lyric Opera, where he has performed many roles, including Triquet in Eugene Onegin, Basilio in Le nozze di Figaro, Normanno in Lucia di Lammermoor, Dr. Blind in Die Fledermaus, Goro in Madama Butterfly, Spoletta in Tosca, and Monostatos in Die Zauberflöte.
+With Opera Boston he appeared as Raoul in Offenbach’s La vie parisienne, as the Kavalier in Hindemith’s Cardillac, the Magician in The Consul, and Fatty in The Rise and Fall of the City of Mahagonny.
+Other notable opera appearances include Grandpa Joe in the world premiere of Peter Ash’s The Golden Ticket with Opera Theatre of St. Louis, also in the European premiere with Wexford Festival Opera; Spoletta in Tosca, Pang in Turandot, Basilio in Le nozze di Figaro and Eddie Fislinger in Elmer Gantry with Florentine Opera; and the United Way in Tod Machover’s Death and the Powers with Dallas Opera and Opéra de Monte Carlo.